When we consider helping our kids prepare for college, we often think about signing them up for SAT classes or driving them to campus visits.

 1. Create a college savings plan

 One of the first steps you can take is anticipating that your child will need help paying for college.
-Whether you have one year or 18 years, setting up a college savings plan for your student can ensure you’re ahead of the game.
+Whether you have one year or 18 years, setting up a college savings plan for your student can help you get ahead of the game.

 According to the U.S. Securities and Exchange Commission, all 50 states and the District of Columbia sponsor at least one type of 529 plan: prepaid tuition plans or college savings plans.

-However, each state has different rules and benefits attached to each state-sponsored college savings plan.
-So be sure to read up on what your state offers and how your savings can add up over time.
+However, each state has different rules and benefits attached to its state-sponsored college savings plans.
+So be sure to read up on what your state offers and how your savings could add up over time.

-Unlike other savings plans, 529 plans have high contribution levels which allow you to put away a lot more money for your child’s education.
+Unlike other savings plans, 529 plans have high contribution levels that allow you to put away more money for your child’s education.
 Plus, the long-term investment options provide a way for the account to potentially grow at a faster rate.

-When you’re ready to offer help paying for college, you can withdraw money for tuition and school related expenses (like textbooks and housing) without penalty.
-And, the money you take out isn’t taxed either.
+When you’re ready to help pay for college, you can withdraw money for tuition and school-related expenses, such as textbooks and housing, without penalty.
+And the money you take out isn’t taxed.

 2. Apply for PLUS and private loans

-PLUS loan holders can take out an amount as high as the cost of tuition.
-And the loan is treated just like any other federal student loan program, with a few exceptions.
+PLUS Loan holders can borrow an amount that’s as high as the cost of tuition.
+And the loan is treated like any other federal student loan, with a few exceptions.

 One exception is that your student loan bill comes as soon as your loans are fully distributed.
-Another one is that you may not qualify for forgiveness programs offered for traditional student loans.
-However, there are ways to lower your PLUS loan payments to a more manageable level.
+Another is that you might not qualify for forgiveness programs offered for traditional student loans.
+However, there are ways to lower your PLUS Loan payments to a more manageable level.

-When you decide on offering help paying for college, you should consider the pros and cons of cosigning a student loan.
+When you decide to offer help paying for college, you should consider the pros and cons of cosigning a student loan.

-If a student needs to supplement their federal student loans, more often than not they turn to private student loans as an option.
+If a student needs to supplement their federal student loans, they often they turn to private student loans as an option.
 However, private student loans require an extensive credit history and a good credit score, which many students don’t have yet.

-When you cosign a private student loan, you are essentially taking on liability for the loan if your child is unable to repay it.
-While your child benefits by an approved student loan application, you take on the risk.
+When you cosign a private student loan, you essential take on liability for the loan if your child is unable to repay it.
+While your child benefits, you take on a risk.

-Becoming a cosigner on a student loan can be a simple answer for how to help pay for college when you don’t have cash.
-However, it should be done with careful consideration.
+Becoming a cosigner on a student loan can be a simple answer to the question of how to help pay for college when you don’t have cash.
+But it should be done with careful consideration.

 4. Tap into retirement plans

 Where does this money come from?
 In some cases, it might come from retirement plans.
-If you can afford it, using retirement funds can be an easy strategy to provide help paying for college.
+If you can afford it, using your retirement funds can be an easy way to provide help paying for college.

-For parents or grandparents under the age of 59½, early withdrawal penalties on IRA accounts do not occur if they’re using the money to help pay for college.
-However, you may still owe taxes depending on if it is a traditional or Roth IRA, and how much money is taken out.
+For parents or grandparents under the age of 59 and a half, early withdrawal penalties on IRA accounts don’t occur if you’re using the money to help pay for college.
+However, you might owe taxes depending on whether it’s a traditional or Roth IRA and how much money you take out.

-Keep in mind that 401(k) plans do not come with these benefits.
-But, you may be able to apply for a 401(k) loan which has five-year terms, with the interest is paid back to your account.
+Keep in mind that 401(k) plans don’t come with these benefits.
+However, you might be able to apply for a 401(k) loan.
+Most of these loans have five-year terms, and the interest you pay goes back into your retirement account.

-With a 401(k) you may borrow half of the vested balance or up to $50,000, whichever amount is smaller.
+With a 401(k) loan, you can borrow half the vested balance or up to $50,000, whichever amount is smaller.

 5. Use home equity loans

-Putting up your home up as collateral to help pay for college may sound extreme.
-But if interest rates are favorable, it could be an option to pursue.
+Putting up your home up as collateral to help pay for college might sound extreme.
+But if interest rates are favorable, it could be an option worth pursuing.

-However, one of the most dangerous aspects of using home equity loans is that your home loans can become upside down.
-That means you owe more on your mortgage than your home is worth.
+However, one of the risks of using a home equity loan is the fact that you could end up owing more on your mortgage than your home is worth.

-Another potential issue is that money received from home equity loans is counted when the federal government or school looks into awarding financial aid.
-Therefore, it makes it harder for your child to qualify financially for aid.
+Another potential issue is the fact that the money received from a home equity loan is counted when the federal government or school awards financial aid, making it harder for your child to qualify.

 On the plus side, your home equity loan could have a lower interest rate than a student loan.
-And unlike the Parent PLUS loan where you can only deduct up to $2,500 per year in interest, you are able to deduct up to $100,000 in interest for home equity loans.
+And unlike Parent PLUS Loans, for which you can deduct up to $2,500 per year in interest, you can deduct up to $100,000 in interest for home equity loans.

 6. Review inheritances and encourage gift giving

-When a loved one dies and gifts money to a family member or friend, it is often with the intention that they use it for a worthwhile purpose.
+When a loved one dies and gifts money to a family member or friend, it’s often with the intention that they’ll use it for a worthwhile purpose.

-However well-intentioned, they may set up an inheritance so a child is unable to access the funds until they’ve reached a certain age, which could be well after the individual attends college.
+However, they might set up an inheritance so a child is unable to access the funds until they’ve reached a certain age, which could be well after college.

-Consider contacting an attorney with expertise in inheritance or trust funds who can help you understand the terms of your child’s inheritance.
-You should review any hardship clauses the child may qualify for.
-Inheritance loans or advances should be avoided given their high-interest rates and risky terms.
+Consider contacting an attorney who can help you understand the terms of your child’s inheritance.
+You should review any hardship clauses your child might qualify for.
+Avoid inheritance loans or advances given their high interest rates and risky terms.

-Or, reach out to living relatives and friends who may be willing to give to an education fund.
-You can encourage grandparents, aunts, and uncles to forgo traditional birthday and holiday gifts in exchange for tuition assistance.
+You also could reach out to living relatives and friends who might be willing to give to an education fund.
+Encourage grandparents, aunts, and uncles to forgo traditional birthday and holiday gifts in exchange for tuition assistance.

-Set up a college savings plan, Roth IRA account, or traditional savings account (for current students) where relatives and friends can deposit funds safely.
+Set up a college savings plan, Roth IRA, or traditional savings account (for current students) where relatives and friends can deposit funds safely.

 7. Teach them valuable money lessons